CiscoDevNet/terraform-provider-intersight/website/docs/r/asset_target.html.markdown

 This complex property has following sub-properties:
     + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `status`:(string)(ReadOnly) Status indicates if Intersight can establish a connection and authenticate with the managed target.
 Status does not include information about the functional health of the target.* `` - The target details have been persisted but Intersight has not yet attempted to connect to the target.* `Connected` - Intersight is able to establish a connection to the target and initiate management activities.* `NotConnected` - Intersight is unable to establish a connection to the target.* `ClaimInProgress` - Claim of the target is in progress.
-A connection to the target has not been fully established.* `Unclaimed` - The device was un-claimed from the users account by an Administrator of the device.
+A connection to the target has not been fully established.* `UnclaimInProgress` - Unclaim of the target is in progress.
+Intersight is able to connect to the target and all management operations are supported.* `Unclaimed` - The device was un-claimed from the users account by an Administrator of the device.
 Also indicates the failure to claim Targets of type HTTP Endpoint in Intersight.* `Claimed` - Target of type HTTP Endpoint is successfully claimed in Intersight.
 Currently no validation is performed to verify the Target connectivity from Intersight at the time of creation.
 However invoking API from Intersight Orchestrator fails if this Target is not reachable from Intersight or if Target API credentials are incorrect.
 * `status_error_reason`:(string)(ReadOnly) StatusErrorReason provides additional context for the Status.
 * `tags`:(Array)
 This complex property has following sub-properties: